Publications of Thomas Colcombet

 Symposium on Logic in Computer Science, 2013, pages 123.

-Cost monadic logic extends monadic second-order logic with the ability to measure
+logic extends monadic second-order logic with the ability to measure the cardinal of

-the cardinal of sets.
-In particular, it allows to decide problems related to
+sets.
+In particular, it allows to decide problems related to boundedness questions.
+In

-boundedness questions.
-In this paper, we provide new decidability results allowing
+this paper, we provide new decidability results allowing the systematic investigation

-B-automata are automata that can compute functions from words to non-negative
+automata that can compute functions from words to non-negative integers or infinity.

-integers or infinity.
-In this paper we give another semantics to the hierarchical variant
+In this paper we give another semantics to the hierarchical variant of these automata.

-of these automata.
-This new semantics is equivalent to the classical one in the
+This new semantics is equivalent to the classical one in the terminology of cost

-terminology of cost functions: functions computed are equivalent up to a polynomial
+functions: functions computed are equivalent up to a polynomial factor.
+We provide

 Our first application shows that it is possible to evaluate, reading once the word